katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         Classifier") and works more or less exactly the same way.

     Jinja2
-        Jinja2 is the preferred templating language of Ansible's template module.
+        Jinja2 is the preferred templating language of Assible's template module.
 It is a very simple Python template language that is generally readable and easy to write.

     JSON
-        Ansible uses JSON for return data from remote modules.
+        Assible uses JSON for return data from remote modules.
 This allows modules to be written in any language, not just Python.

     Lazy Evaluation
-        In general, Ansible evaluates any variables in :term:`playbook <playbooks>` content at the last possible second, which means that if you define a data structure that data structure itself can define variable values within it, and everything "just
+        In general, Assible evaluates any variables in :term:`playbook <playbooks>` content at the last possible second, which means that if you define a data structure that data structure itself can define variable values within it, and everything "just